Cars (film): Animation

-Thomas Jordan, the film's character shading supervisor, explained that chrome and car paint were the main challenges on the film, saying: "Chrome and car paint were our two main challenges on this film.
+Thomas Jordan, the film's character shading supervisor, explained that "Chrome and car paint were our two main challenges on this film.
 We started out by learning as much as we could.
 At the local body shop, we watched them paint a car, and we saw the way they mixed the paint and applied the various coats.
 We tried to dissect what goes into the real paint and recreated it in the computer.
 We figured out that we needed a base paint, which is where the color comes from, and the clearcoat, which provides the reflection.
 We were then able to add in things like metallic flake to give it a glittery sparkle, a pearlescent quality that might change color depending on the angle, and even a layer of pin-striping for characters like Ramone."

-Supervising technical director on the film Eben Ostby explained that the biggest challenge for the technical team was creating the metallic and painted surfaces of the car characters, and the reflections that those surfaces generate, saying: "Given that the stars of our film are made of metal, John had a real desire to see realistic reflections, and more beautiful lighting than we've seen in any of our previous films.
+Supervising technical director on the film Eben Ostby explained the biggest challenge for the technical team was creating the metallic and painted surfaces of the car characters, and the reflections those surfaces generate, saying, "Given that the stars of our film are made of metal, John had a real desire to see realistic reflections, and more beautiful lighting than we've seen in any of our previous films.
 In the past, we've mostly used environment maps and other matte-based technology to cheat reflections, but for Cars we added a ray-tracing capability to our existing Renderman program to raise the bar for Pixar."

-Rendering lead Jessica McMackin spoke about the use of ray tracing on the film, saying: "In addition to creating accurate reflections, we used ray tracing to achieve other effects.
+Rendering lead Jessica McMackin spoke about the use of ray tracing on the film, saying, "In addition to creating accurate reflections, we used ray tracing to achieve other effects.
 We were able to use this approach to create accurate shadows, like when there are multiple light sources and you want to get a feathering of shadows at the edges.
 Or occlusion, which is the absence of ambient light between two surfaces, like a crease in a shirt.
 A fourth use is irradiance.
 An example of this would be if you had a piece of red paper and held it up to a white wall, the light would be colored by the paper and cast a red glow on the wall."

-Character supervisor Tim Milliron explained that the film uses a ground–locking system that kept the cars firmly planted on the road, saying: "The ground-locking system is one of the things I'm most proud of on this film.
+Character supervisor Tim Milliron explained the film uses a ground-locking system that kept the cars firmly planted on the road, saying, "The ground-locking system is one of the things I'm most proud of on this film.
 In the past, characters have never known about their environment in any way.
 A simulation pass was required if you wanted to make something like that happen.
 On Cars, this system is built into the models themselves, and as you move the car around, the vehicle sticks to the ground.
 It was one of those things that we do at Pixar where we knew going in that it had to be done, but we had no idea how to do it."